minqiaowang/globally-distributed-database-with-raft/create-sample-schema/create-sample-schema.md

 13. Now all the data from normal instance migrate to the sharded tables.

-## Task 5: Setup and Run the Application for Globally Distribute Database
+## Task 5: Setup and Run the Application for Globally Distributed Database

 1. In the gsm host with **oracle** user, change the directory to ```sdb_demo_app/sql```.